kloosterpm/bdsi.utwente.nl/_events/workshops/2022-02_data-science-week.md

 This workshop is also open for those who do not want to participate in the Data Science Week.
 You can find more information about the workshop [here][ws-tdw], or sign up directly [here][sign-up-tdw].

+### Workshop Data Visualization

+##### February 16th, 12:45 – 13:30

+A 45 minute guided overview of data visualization using the grammar of graphics.
+[Karel Kroeze](/team/#k-a-kroeze) will explain the principles of creating and layering visualizations with _ggplot_ in _R_, and give a quick introduction to interactive visualizations with plotly, shiny and beyond.

+This workshop is also open for those who do not want to participate in the Data Science Week.
+You can find more information about the workshop [here][ws-viz], or sign up directly [here][sign-up-viz].

 ### Workshop Machine Learning

 ##### February 17th, 12:45 - 13:30